Maastricht Exhibition & Congress Centre (MECC), Forum 100, 6229 GV Maastricht, The Netherlands

 | Reinforcement learning and adaptive control in neuroprosthetics | |

-Authors are requested to submit their abstract (one page) by email to nadia.mammone@unirc.it and cosimo.ieracitano@unina.it with subject: [AI4NE-WCCI2026] Paper submission
+Abstracts must submitted by email to nadia.mammone@unirc.it and cosimo.ieracitano@unina.it with email subject: [AI4NE-WCCI2026] Abstract submission

-Accepted Papers will be presented at the Workshop, will not be included in the WCCI 2026 proceedings but will have the opportunity to submit an extended version to the following Journal Special Issue .
+Selected papers will have the opportunity to submit an extended version to the following Special Issue of MDPI Sensors Journal .

 For further information or questions concerning the workshop, please contact the workshop organizers at: